d-mcalpin/IrelandRecommends/README.md

 #### Possible Features Left to Implement

+- **Upvote Button** - At the moment, the upvote "Like" feature on the review cards will increment the number of upvotes by 1 every time a user clicks on the like button.
+In the future I would like to make this a click on / click off button.
+This would require the user id to be stored in the database if the button is clicked and removed if it is clicked again.
+- **Commercialise Site** - In the future I would like to add the ability for businesses related to the review categories to advertise on the site and potentially generate revenue for the site owner.
+- **Pagination** - Pagination could be added to the Reviews page as many users could add a large number of reviews to the site.

 ### 1.4 Structure
 - The Ireland Recommends site is split into seperate pages for each function.
 For all users, different pages exist for the home, reviews, login and register page.
 For a logged in user, the Profile and Edit Review page exists, and the Manage All page exists for the administrator.
 Each page has the same footer and the responsive Navbar to ensure a consistent user experience across the site.